pyrocko/grond/docs/source/method/index.rst

 Optimisation
 ============

 Grond's modular framework is open for different optimisation schemes, the native optimisation schemes is the so-called `Bayesian Bootstrap Optimisation` (BABO).
-The `Optimiser` defines the particular objective function or objective functions and options for them.
+The :term:`Optimiser` defines the particular :term:`objective function` or objective functions and options for them.
 The optimiser also defines the model space sampling schemes.
 Multiple objective functions are realized in parallel running optimisation chains - the bootstrap chains (see below).

 .. _babo-optimizer: